-Safety-sensitive position: Means a job, including any supervisory or management position, in which an impairment caused by drug or alcohol usage would threaten the health or safety of any person.
+Safety-sensitive position: Means a job, including any supervisory or management position, in which an impairment caused by drug or alcohol, and/or cannabis usage would threaten the health or safety of any person.

-Under the influence: Means (1) the employee tests positive for alcohol or drugs, or (2) the employee's actions, appearance, speech, and/or bodily odors reasonably cause the City to conclude that the employee is impaired because of illegal drug use or alcohol use.
+Under the influence: Means (1) the employee tests positive for alcohol, er-drugs, or cannabis, or (2) the employee's actions, appearance, speech, and/or bodily odors reasonably cause the City to conclude that the employee is impaired because of illegal drug use or alcohol use.